amitabhkarn/Daily-Volume-SLA-Dashboard/README.md

 # 📊 Daily-Volume-SLA-Dashboard (Power BI)

 ## 🔹 Overview
-This project showcases a **Daily Procurement Performance Dashboard** developed in **Power BI** for the **client**.
+This project showcases a Daily Procurement Performance Dashboard developed in Power BI for the client.
-Previously, there was **no consolidated dashboard** available to track **daily and periodic volumes, SLA percentages, and agent-level performance** across procurement and support processes.
+This dashboard helps clients to track daily and periodic volumes, SLA percentages, and agent-level performance across procurement and support processes.
 Reporting was done manually via Excel slides, which was time-consuming and error-prone.

-The Power BI solution provides **real-time, accurate, and visually engaging dashboards**, improving operational visibility and reducing manual reporting effort.
+The Power BI solution provides real-time, accurate, and visually engaging dashboards, improving operational visibility and reducing manual reporting effort.

 ---